Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Classical Dicke model and phase space

 where $\mathcal{W}_{\rho}(\mathbf{x},t) \equiv \mathcal{W}_{\rho(t)}(\mathbf{x})$ and $\hbar_{\text{eff}}=1/j$.
 This looks like a classical expectation value in the phase space, but the quantum effects are still there, contained in small regions where the Wigner function is negative.
 The time-evolution of the Wigner function is given by the Moyal bracket~\cite{Moyal1949},

 where $h_{\text{D}}(\mathbf{x})$ is the classical Dicke Hamiltonian given in Eq.~\eqref{eqn:classical_dicke_hamiltonian}.
-We will not get in the detail of how the Moyal bracket is computed, but its key property is that it can be expanded in a series of $\hbar_{\text{eff}}=1/j$, and the first term corresponds to the usual Poisson bracket,
+We will not go into the details of how the Moyal bracket is computed, but its key property is that it can be expanded in a series of $\hbar_{\text{eff}}=1/j$, and the first term corresponds to the usual Poisson bracket,

 The $\mathcal{O}(\hbar_{\text{eff}}^2)$ terms contain the quantum corrections to the classical evolution.
 In the TWA, we ignore those terms and are left with the classical Liouville equation.

 Under the Liouville evolution, the Wigner function is constant along the classical trajectories $\mathbf x(t)$ given by the classical Hamiltonian $h_{\text{D}}(\mathbf{x})$,